 After spending just a couple of moments searching images of the Needles District I knew we had to hike there.

-We decided on hiking Elephant Hill, Chesler Park, and Druid Arch Trail in hopes of exploring as much of the area via foot as possible in just one day.
+We decided on hiking Elephant Hill, Chesler Park, and Druid Arch Trail in hopes of exploring as much of the area on foot as possible in just one day.

-After a beautiful 1 hour and 45 minute drive from Moab we arrived at the trailhead parking lot.
+After a beautiful 1 hour 45-minute drive from Moab, we arrived at the trailhead parking lot.
 The parking lot isn’t very large but there were plenty of spaces open.
 Vault toilet facilities are also available here.

 When set out on our hike around 9:00 a.m. there was only one other couple in the parking lot.
 We knew it was going to be a good day.